 As of April 5, 2021, regulations from the Office of the National Coordinator for Health IT (ONC) prohibit information blocking.
-This means that EHR vendors, health information exchanges, and providers must not interfere with or discourage access to, exchange of, or use of EHI.
+This means that EHR vendors, health information exchanges, doctors, and providers must not interfere with or discourage access to, exchange of, or use of EHI.
 Prohibited activities include policies and practices that have the effect of restricting data access, technical limitations that prevent data sharing, and inappropriate delays in information access.

 The Cures Act information blocking rules are intended to promote interoperability and ensure patients have timely access to their data.
 The rules also encourage data sharing to coordinate care and improve treatment.

 ONC is rolling out the information blocking rules in phases.
 Between April 5, 2021, and October 6, 2022, only certain data elements are protected under the information blocking rules.
 For now, providers must ensure that their practices do not intentionally block access to, exchange of, or use of the data types included in the United States Core Data for Interoperability.
 As of October 7, 2022, this requirement will broaden to all data elements included in a patient’s HIPAA-protected record, including claims and billing.

 Policies and Practices that Might Violate the Information Blocking Rules

 Under the information blocking rules, EHR vendors and health information exchanges can not have data sharing policies or practices that they know or should know will likely limit or discourage access, exchange, and use of EHI.
 For providers, the rules include an additional standard that the provider must know the policy or practice is unreasonable.

 Even with this additional protection for providers, your practice could still have policies or practices that violate the information blocking rules.
 For example, withholding test results for a set period before releasing them to patients could be considered information blocking.

 Here are the most common policies and practices that could put providers at risk of violating information blocking rules: